Jerry West's Success and Achievements in Timeline

 In 2015, Jerry West won an NBA title as a consultant with the Golden State Warriors.

-In 2015, as a member of Golden State's front office, West won an NBA title when the Warriors defeated the Cavaliers 4-2.
+In 2015, as a member of Golden State's front office, Jerry West won the title when the Warriors won the championship.

-In the 2016-17 season, Jerry West earned his eighth championship as a team executive with the Warriors.
+In 2017, Jerry West earned his eighth championship while serving as a team executive with the Golden State Warriors.

-In 2017, Jerry West secured another NBA title as a consultant with the Golden State Warriors.
+In 2017, Jerry West won another NBA title as a consultant with the Golden State Warriors.

-In 2017, as a member of Golden State's front office, West won an NBA title when the Warriors defeated the Cavaliers 4-1.
+In 2017, as a member of Golden State's front office, Jerry West won the title when the Warriors won the championship.

 September 5, 2019: Presidential Medal of Freedom

-On September 5, 2019, Jerry West received the Presidential Medal of Freedom from President Donald Trump in recognition of his contributions to the sport.
+On September 5, 2019, Jerry West received the Presidential Medal of Freedom from President Donald Trump.

 2021: NBA 75th Anniversary Team Selection

-In 2021, Jerry West was named to the NBA 75th Anniversary Team, solidifying his legacy as one of the greatest basketball players of all time.
+In 2021, Jerry West was selected to the NBA 75th Anniversary Team.

-In 2022, to commemorate the NBA's 75th Anniversary, The Athletic ranked their top 75 players of all time, and named Jerry West as the 14th greatest player in NBA history.
+In 2022, The Athletic ranked Jerry West as the 14th greatest player in NBA history to commemorate the NBA's 75th Anniversary.

-In 2024, Jerry West was elected to the Basketball Hall of Fame as a contributor; his induction honors his tenure as a general manager and consultant.
+In 2024, Jerry West was elected to the Basketball Hall of Fame as a contributor, honoring his tenure as a general manager and consultant.